 Kia's face-lifted Forte K3 is now on sale - and still cheaper than a Civic

 Civics are well-known for their handling.
 Does this one return to form?

 Yes, and then some.
 The steering is quick and precise, the body control excellent and the ride quality is very good, and you can push the car far beyond where most normal Japanese sedans will start telling you to think of your family.

-It’s not perfect, as over uneven surfaces there was some shimmying and outright was high, though we felt the car certainly capable of more: Slapping on some high-performance rubber to replace the OE Hankook Ventus S1 Noble tyres would certainly let the Civic stretch horizons on a track day.
-We never thought we’d say that about a normal Japanese sedan ever again, actually
+It’s not perfect, as over uneven surfaces there was some shimmying and movement, though we felt the car certainly capable of more, dynamically: Slapping on some high-performance rubber to replace the OE Hankook Ventus S1 Noble tyres would certainly let the Civic stretch horizons on a track day.
+We never thought we’d say that about a normal Japanese sedan ever again, actually.

 How about the inside?

 There’s a large, central instrument panel which is an active colour display, flanked by two information clusters.
 The central panel shows anything from speed to media tracks - you control it via steering wheel remote controls and it’s probably the best execution of an active display in a non-luxury East Asian car to date.